techgnosis/tanzu-gitops/README.md

+Everything you need to deploy Spring PetClinic

+`setup.sh` - creates the Namespace, creates a TLS secret for Ingress, creates a Registry secret for TBS, and creates the TBS Image for PetClinic

-This repo contains all the K8s manifests to deploy Spring Petclinic
+`manifests` - all the K8s manifests to deploy the app

-Run `setup.sh` once TBS is installed to get PetClinic building with TBS.
+`pipeline` - all the files needed to create the pipeline for PetClinic